cfkubo/cdc-debezium-postgres-rabbitmq/README.md

 ## How to run on K8s

-1. Create docker containers for Debezium server
+1. Create docker containers for Debezium server and demo view and loader apps

+Note: The demo apps just act as viewer to see the CDC transactions.

 2. Create table transacations